FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

     .. code-tab:: cpp

-      // Define an agent function, "inputdata" which has accepts an input message using the "MsgBruteForce" communication strategy and inputs no messages
+      // Define an agent function, "inputdata" which has accepts an input message using the "MessageBruteForce" communication strategy and inputs no messages
-      FLAMEGPU_AGENT_FUNCTION(inputdata, MsgBruteForce, MsgNone) {
+      FLAMEGPU_AGENT_FUNCTION(inputdata, MessageBruteForce, MessageNone) {
         // Agent function code goes here
         ...
       }